thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/08-intro-to-events.desc.md

 Explain in as much detail as you can what happens when you click the button.
 Why does `number` update in the template without us telling it to?

+Write your conclusion in the `Exercise_1/answer.md` in the [exercises repository](https://github.com/gSchool/angular-intro-to-events).

 **EXERCISE 2**

 Add a button that will reverse some text when clicked.
 Take a look at the example gif below.

 ![](http://zippy.gfycat.com/ClosedFreshGar.gif)

+Place your solution in the `Exercise 2` folder in the [exercises repository](https://github.com/gSchool/angular-intro-to-events).

 **EXERCISE 3: Create a simple Ping Pong Score Keeper.**